 TRAI has made a start towards this by identifying guiding principles in the Prohibition on Discriminatory Pricing of Data Services Regulation 2016.
 However, the details of what principles like ‘non-discrimination’ involve in a variety of situations have to still be fleshed out.
 Future consultations should aim at doing so.

-India’s network neutrality regulations should aim to provide clarity for industry
+India’s network neutrality regulations should aim to provide clarity for industry participants up-front.

 4. What precautions must be taken with respect to the activities of TSPs and content providers to ensure that national security interests are preserved?
 Please comment with justification.